 Q: How accurate are analogous ROM estimates?

-A: They’re less accurate than bottom-up or parametric methods, but can be highly useful when scope is vague.
+A: They’re less accurate than bottom-up or parametric methods, but useful when scope is vague.
 Use multiple comparables and document assumptions to improve reliability.

 Q: How do I adjust for market changes or inflation?